tamberg/library/README.md

 ## Entities
 ### Item
-- A thing to be borrowed by users and lent by admins, respectively — a file in this GitHub repository.
+- To be borrowed by users and lent by admins, respectively — implemented as a file in this GitHub repository.

 ### Topic
 - To group items — a hierarchical directory, or a file with links to redirect, in this GitHub repository.